martinthomson/webpush-aggregate/draft-thomson-webpush-aggregate.md

 ## Aggregation Channel Request Format

-The content of this request is a JSON {{JSON}} object.
+The content of this request is a JSON {{RFC7159}} object.
 The keys in the object are the URIs of the channels being aggregated.
 The corresponding value is an object containing the following keys: